 - Are you currently taking any prescription medications?

 - Do you have any history of drug or alcohol abuse?

 - Have you ever been convicted of a felony or misdemeanor?

 - Do you have an active driver’s license?

 - In the past two years, have you been admitted to a hospital for any reason?

 - Are you currently working now?

 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

 Generally, what you’re going to find is that most life insurance companies are going to “automatically” place someone who has been diagnosed with Narcolepsy into a “high-risk” category.
-From there, the individual life insurance underwriters are going to be looking for “clues” to let them know that an individual’s Narcolepsy may be too severe for the insurance company to approve.
+From there, the individual life insurance underwriters will look for “clues” to inform them that an individual’s Narcolepsy may be too severe for the insurance company to approve.